Rodinei: Ponte Preta

 On 1 July 2014, Rodinei signed for Ponte Preta on loan until the end of the year.
 He scored his first professional goal in only his second match for the club, in a 2–0 home defeat of Joinville for the Série B championship.

 Rodinei contributed with two goals in 22 appearances for the side during his first year, helping in their top tier promotion.
 On 11 December 2014, he agreed to a new one-year contract with Ponte.
 During the 2015 season, he was again an undisputed starter, only missing three league matches as his side achieved a comfortable 11th place.

 Flamengo

 On 10 December 2015, Flamengo announced the signing of Rodinei for the 2016 season.
 He made his debut for the club on 30 January, starting in a 1–1 Campeonato Carioca home draw against Boavista.

 On 17 July 2018, after sharing starts with Pará, Rodinei extended his contract with Flamengo until December 2022.

 Internacional (loan)

-On 23 December 2019 Flamengo agreed to loan Rodinei to Internacional until the end of the 2020 season with a option to buy at the end of the loan set at €4 million.
+On 23 December 2019, Flamengo agreed to loan Rodinei to Internacional until the end of the 2020 season with an option to buy at the end of the loan set at €4 million.